Genesis

 The Way

-Flawless dark waits.
-It wears the stillness of a god certain it does not need you.
-Your hands press against the fabric of the dark; the dark pushes back.
-You dress your terror in reverence, whispering: Wait.
+The flawless dark waits with the stillness of a god that does not need you.
+Press your hands to it, and your fear begins to sound like peace.
+Terror calls itself reverence.
+Wait, it whispers.
 Study.
 Let the light become worthy of the dark.
-But the dark is not sacred – only untouched.
-You are its crack.
-The universe did not wait until it was ready.
-It began with rupture – wound before world.
+But the dark is not sacred.
+It is only unbroken.
+You are its rupture.
+The universe did not wait to be worthy.
+First came the wound.
+Then the world.
 Let your first light be wrong.
 Let it be dim.
 Let it begin.

 The Shadow